-- Reduce Council energy usage, through behaviour change and implementation of further projects through the council's current capital Carbon Management Fund. - Replace BBC owned vehicles with suitable electric or hydrogen models when appropriate replacements are available, with immediate moratorium on fossil fuel vehicles under 3.5t, as well as promote sustainable transport alternatives. - Ensure that Council buildings (estates team) has a programme of work to improve EPC ratings. - Work towards the government's goals of no new gas heating from 2025, sooner where possible and 'road to zero' (phase out of petrol and diesel cars) by 2035, again sooner where replacements are available.
+- 7. Replace BBC owned vehicles with suitable electric or hydrogen models when appropriate replacements are available, with immediate moratorium on fossil fuel vehicles under 3.5t, as well as promote sustainable transport alternatives - 8.
+Work with partners to share best practice - 9.
+Ensure that Council buildings (estates team) has a programme of work to improve EPC ratings - 10.
+Work towards the government's goals of no new gas heating from 2025, sooner where possible and 'road to zero' (phase out of petrol and diesel cars) by 2035, again sooner where replacements are available.